gcooper407/kvstore/README.md

 different parameters and checks.
 ## Challenges
 ### Getting started
-Due to the nature of this assignment, it was pretty difficult to get started.
+Due to the complex nature of the RAFT protocol, it was pretty difficult to get started.
 This was mainly just due to understanding the complex RAFT protocol and devising a way to implement that in python.
 The following links guided a majority of the final implementation: [Rutgers](https://people.cs.rutgers.edu/~pxk/417/notes/raft.html) and